geonef/sysconf.nef.cloud/README.md

 should be configured by specific /etc/nef.service/name-of-service and associated [SYSCONF](https://github.com/geonef/sysconf.base) profile.

-First design and implementation by Jean-Francois Gigand, GEONF <jf@geonef.fr>, in early 2014 and released as free software on GitHub a few months later.
+First design and implementation by Jean-Francois Gigand, GEONEF <jf@geonef.fr>, in early 2014 and released as free software on GitHub a few months later.

 If you're interested in using nef-cloud, feel free to contact me.
 Explain the